Tristanlee3401/Tristanlee3401/README.md

 # 👋 Hi, I'm Tristan Lee (@Tristanlee3401)

-I'm passionate about learning and exploring diverse interests — from Bitcoin (₿), motorcycles, music, software development, and travelling the world.
+I’m passionate about exploring and learning across a wide range of interests — from Bitcoin (₿), motorcycles, and music to software development and world travel.

+Currently, I’m pursuing a Master of Computer Science at Monash University, diving deeper into the world of technology and its possibilities.

 ---